 Born Ft.
 Worth, TX, Michael grew up in Biloxi, MS, graduated from Biloxi High School and in 2005 left Miami to live in Rogers, Arkansas.
 At the University of Miami he met his wife, Lourdes a piano and composition major; they now have two grown children, Teresa and Michael.

 Professional Playing Before Move to Arkansas

 As a double bassist with the Florida Philharmonic Orchestra for 20 years Michael recorded four CDs and played over 3,000 concerts, many of these accompanying artists such as Luciano Pavarotti, Roberta Flack, Isaac Stern, and Ray Charles.
 He also played briefly with the Ronnie Kole jazz trio in 1977, touring the Eastern United States and Canada, as well as the Mantovani Orchestra.

-Michael performed with these Professional Groups since moving to Arkansas in 2005
+Performed with these Professional Groups since move to Arkansas

 Tulsa Symphony Orchestra, section bassist